 Churchtown Inn Bed & Breakfast welcomes you to Pennsylvania’s Amish Country, where you can enjoy a refreshing vacation getaway.
-Just 21 miles from Lancaster and 40 miles from the greater Philadelphia area, our location provides access to a wide variety of activities and attractions, both rural and urban.
+Just a short drive puts you in touch with a wide variety of activities and attractions, both rural and urban.

 Take a quiet drive through the rolling countryside by car or bicycle, learn more about the area and its people, do some shopping, visit nearby battlefields and historic sites, head to the city, or experience a more unique area pursuit.
 Check out or pre-designed Itineraries.
-No matter what you’re looking for, chances are we have it here in eastern PA!
+No matter what you’re looking for, chances are we have it here in Lancaster County.

 Need help planning your day or evening?
-Your innkeepers will be happy to share their knowledge of the area to make your visit complete.
+Your innkeepers will be happy to share their knowledge of the area and help you plan and schedule your activities.

 Click below for further information about: